- keep waste to a minimum by doing everything you reasonably can to prevent, reuse, recycle or recover waste (in that order) - get help to do this

 Disposing of your own waste

 You must register as a waste carrier if you want to dispose of your own waste regularly.
-Apply to register in:
+Apply to:

 Depending on what you’re doing, you may also need to apply for a waste permit.